gambl3/terraform-aws-rke2-cluster/README.md

 terraform apply --auto-approve
 ```

-**Step 4:** Wait about 10 minutes and access your RKE2 Cluster!
-Typically, users SSH into the nodes via the bastion host to use _kubectl_ on the node or users export the kubeconfig (`/etc/rancher/rke2/rke2.yaml`) to access the cluster and _kubectl_ locally.
+**Step 4:** Wait about 10 minutes and access your busted/non-functional RKE2 Cluster!
+SSM can be used to access the nodes to endlessly troubleshoot.
 ### Contributing

 Please utilize GitHubs features such as Issues, Forks, and Pull Requests to contribute to this code!